 Perspectives also includes a tool chest of features that end users of your graph visualizations will find essential as they navigate the graph visualizations.

-Perspectives advanced node and edge user interfaces (UIs) enable you to easily define a distinctive graphical appearance and interactive behavior for graph elements that resonates with the end users of your graph application.
+Perspectives advanced node and edge user interfaces (UIs) enable you to easily define a distinctive graphical appearance and interactive behavior for graph elements that resonate with the end users of your graph application.

 Perspectives provides the following UI customization features: